lee212/simpleazure/docs/index.rst

 * IPython cluster with the plugin
 * Access to the open VM image repository (VM Depot)

-You can get started with :doc:`Quickstart`
+You can get started with :doc:`Quickstart </quickstart>` and then learn more through :doc:`Tutorial </tutorial>` that shows how to deploy and utilize Windows Azure with Simple Azure.
+:doc:`Installation </installation>` and :doc:`Configuration </configuration>` helps you get Simple Azure installed on your machine and :doc:`Command </command>` describes how to use Simple Azure on the shell.
+You can find resources :doc:`here </deliverables>`.

 Deploying Azure Virtual Machines
 ---------------------------------